707 N. Broadway

-Dr. Yadav is a Research Associate in the F.M.
+Dr. Yadav is an Assistant Professor in the F.M.
 Kirby Center at the Kennedy Krieger Institute and in the Department of Radiology at the Johns Hopkins School of Medicine.

 Dr. Yadav research interests focus on developing novel MRI techniques for understanding brain function in normal and disease conditions.
 He is currently developing techniques for generating MRI contrast based on chemical exchange in vivo.

 Xu J, Chan KW, Xu X, Yadav N, Liu G, van Zijl PC (2017).
 On-resonance variable delay multipulse scheme for imaging of fast-exchanging protons and semisolid macromolecules.
 Magn Reson Med.
 77(2), 730-739.

 Liu G, Ray Banerjee S, Yang X, Yadav N, Lisok A, Jablonska A, Xu J, Li Y, Pomper MG, van Zijl P (2017).
 A dextran-based probe for the targeted magnetic resonance imaging of tumours expressing prostate-specific membrane antigen.
 Nat Biomed Eng.
 1, 977-982.

 Zeng H, Xu J, Yadav NN, McMahon MT, Harden B, Frueh D, van Zijl PC (2016).
 (15)N Heteronuclear Chemical Exchange Saturation Transfer MRI.
 J Am Chem Soc.
 138(35), 11136-9.